Ever Wondered Where To Invest In Chattanooga?

-All right, cool.
-So as we had west, we jump over the National Cemetery into the south side historic district.
+As we had west, we jump over the National Cemetery into the south side historic district.

 Mathew: Awesome.
 Well Alex, thank you so much.
 This was very helpful.
 And if you have any questions, I know Alex will be super helpful.
-Why don’t you give them your number real quick, Alex.

 Mathew: Awesome.
-And we will see you all later.
 Thank you.